aslakjohansen/GroundTruth-1/apps/paper_apps.md

 # Occupancy Modeling

-For each room, we want:
+- For each room, we want:
   - temperature sensor
   - co2 sensor
   - pir sensor
   - power meter for any equipment in the room

-- identify AHU for all zones
 - identify meters for any HVAC equipment
 - identify meters for any lighting equipment

 ```sql